ABOUT PARE

 PARE Collective

-In addition to Steffany and Peter, the PARE collective includes a number of members who contribute their skills and passions as needed to select projects and client engagements.
+In addition to Steffany, the PARE collective includes a number of members who contribute their skills and passions as needed to select projects and client engagements.
 Depending on the circumstances, we regularly draw on this deep reservoir to share insights on trend identification, analysis, and contextualization; on qualitative and quantitative research into customer preferences, approaches, and decision-making; on hospitality experience design; on color theory; and on visual learning theory and practice.
 We’re also able to access just the right nodes across our own vast networks, built over the last few decades, to bring in just the right person if we encounter something we feel needs an extra layer of expertise (whether that’s artificial intelligence, or nineteenth-century craft traditions, or contemporary architecture, or whatever else).